dbrown1809/ELKStackProject2/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO:
+        10.0.0.4
+        10.0.0.16
+        10.0.0.17

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _TODO: Filebeats, Metricbeats, and Elasticsearch

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _TODO: These Beats monitor the VM logs, monitoring the health of the machines as well as network activity in and out of the machines.
+For example Metricbeats can examine IP addresses accessing the network and the ports they are trying to access.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the Elkconfig file to the ansible directory in the Elk machine.
-- Update the _____ file to include...
+- Update the hosts file to include the Elk VM (IP: 10.1.0.4).
+Note, this should be a separate section in the hosts file from the "Webservers" section.
+The new section in this file is titled [Elk]
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the URL http://10.1.0.4:5601/app/kibana to check that the installation worked as expected.
+If it worked as expected a webpage with the Kibana icon will show.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+1. From the Jump Box provisioner start the container with:
+  a. sudo docker start elated_yalow
+  b. sudo docker attach elated_yalow
+2. SSH into the Elk machine with the following command: ssh azadmin@10.1.0.4
+3. Navigate to /etc/ansible and update the hosts file to include the Web1 and Web2 machines as well as the ElkVM1 machine.
+4. Run the ElkConfig YAML file.